DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Capability Tables**:
     - They are different from ACLs in that a capability table is focused on subjects (such as users, groups, or roles).
     - For example, a capability table created for the accounting role will include a list of all objects that the accounting role can access as well as the specific privileges assigned to the accounting role for these objects.
 In contrast, ACLs are focused on objects.
-- **Multistate systems** are certified to handle data from different security classifications simultaneously by implementing protection mechanisms that segregate data appropriately.

 [3.3](#3.3) Select controls based upon systems security requirements (OSG-9 Chpt 8)